Groundwater-quality data for 38 inorganic constituents (table 1) were compiled from the

 Constituent concentrations were compared to Federal and State drinking water-quality benchmarks to provide context (table 1).
 Benchmarks were selected in the following order of priority: United States Environmental Protection Agency

-(USEPA) or SWRCB-DDW maximum contaminant level (MCL) or action level (AL), which ever had the lowest concentration (24 constituents), SWRCB-DDW
+(EPA) or SWRCB-DDW maximum contaminant level (MCL) or action level (AL), which ever had the lowest concentration (24 constituents), SWRCB-DDW

 secondary maximum contaminant levels (SMCL; the upper SMCL was used for constituents with lower and upper recommended values; 5 constituents),